 And how should Pakistanis understand this diversity outside illusory sensibilities of unity?

-Putting the romanticism of a universal Ummah aside just for one moment, its ideological overtures do make for great propaganda, and that is exactly what has happened with the emergence of political Islam at the turn of the 20th century.
-The chief custodian and beneficiary of such an idea are the political Islamists.
-The actual reality of trying to live up to such a ‘myth’ where Muslims genuinely “feel the pain of other Muslims” is less benign and less soothing.
+Putting the romanticism of a universal Ummah aside for one moment, its ideological overtures do make for great propaganda.
+And that is exactly what has happened with the emergence of political Islam at the turn of the 20th century.
+The chief custodians and beneficiaries of such propaganda are the political Islamists.
+The reality of trying to live up to such a ‘myth’ where Muslims genuinely “feel the pain of other Muslims and jump into action” is less benign and less soothing.

 Why did they think that Muslims, like them, would ever be immune from such ‘infractions’ simply because they genuinely subscribed to the values of Muslim Brotherhood?